kaiosilveira/design-patterns/builder/README.md

 }
 ```

-## Working example
+## Working examples

+There are two simple examples to exercise this pattern.
+The first one is a [VirtualBookshelf](./VirtualBookshelf/), which implements a slightly modified version of the Builder Pattern: the fluent builder.
+The second one is a VacationBuilder, which implements a builder for a composite `Vacation` object.

+**VirtualBookshelf**
-As our working example, we're going to implement a book builder in a slightly different fashion: Our builder is going to be a Fluent Builder.
-There main different between a regular builder and a fluent one is that it keeps returning itself until the `Build()` method is called, this allow for method chaining in a graceful way while keeping all the part-building approach working as in the regular ones.
+This project implements a book builder in a slightly different fashion: Our builder is going to be fluent.
+The main difference between a regular builder and a fluent one is that it keeps returning itself until the `Build()` method is called (check out the sequence diagram at the project's README for more details), this allows for method chaining in a graceful way while keeping all the part-building approach working as in the regular ones.

 Our book is going to have the following fields: